Setting up upspinserver

 your server's local disk).

-Follow the instructions: place a new TXT field in the example.com
+Follow the instructions: place a new TXT field in the `example.com`'s DNS entry

 to prove to the key server that you control the DNS records for the domain